2060-io/hologram.zone-website/content/_index.md

   id: "app-download"
   title: "Get the App"
   icon: "fas fa-mobile-alt"
-  description: "Experience verifiable AI services on the go.
-Download the Hologram mobile app and access trusted AI agents from anywhere in the world."
+  description: "Experience verifiable services on the go.
+Download the Hologram mobile app and access trusted services and AI agents from anywhere in the world."
   quick_title: "Download Hologram"
   quick_subtitle: "Scan with your phone's camera"
 #  platforms_title: "Available on all platforms"